looknd/mark-six-generator/README.md

 # mark-six-generator
-It helps you to pick 6 numbers when buying mark six lottery.
+It helps you to pick 6 numbers randomly when buying mark six lottery.